ratoru/homepage-old/md/blog/principles.md

 canonicalUrl: https://ratoru.com/blog/principles
 ---

 This is a collection of principles that guide every decision I make in my life.
 I share these openly in order to create a sense of accountability.
-I hope that you will find a principle you disagree with and convince me to update it.
+You will probably disagree with one or some of these.
+I look forward to letting you convince me to update it.
 With a bit of luck, you will also be inspired to think about your own life principles.
 These can be especially useful during hard times - when one tends to lose track of who one wants to be.
 As you'll soon see, I don't believe I know what is best for you.
 So, please question everything you read here.

 To make things a little more digestible, they are grouped into multiple categories.
 I try to give credit where credit is due.